Confused about what to eat when battling with PCOS?

 Whereas the anti-androgen effects of OCPs occur via a secondary mechanism of action, there are drugs that specifically have anti-androgen effects by way of blocking hormone receptors (thereby blocking the androgen function directly) or inhibiting enzymes that prevent the conversion of certain hormones into more potent androgens.

 Some of these include drugs like spironolactone, flutamide, finasteride (all oral medications), and the topical cream, eflornithine.

 These are typically used for excessive, bothersome hair growth and treatment-resistant acne.

-Although each of these can be incredibly effective, particularly when used in conjunction with lifestyle modifications and OCPs, they have also known teratogens (meaning they can cause birth defects)… so again when pregnancy is the goal, not an option.
+Although each of these can be incredibly effective, particularly when used in conjunction with lifestyle modifications and OCPs, they are also teratogens (meaning they can cause birth defects).
+So, again when pregnancy is the goal, these are not an option.

-Other things to be aware of is the ability for some of these medications to cause electrolyte imbalances along with breast swelling and tenderness.
+Another thing to be aware of is the ability of some of these medications to cause electrolyte imbalances along with breast swelling and tenderness.

 Given that insulin resistance is known to play an important role in the pathophysiology of PCOS, researchers initially thought medications that reduce insulin resistance would help.